-* Four time All-American in singles and doubles at Stanford.
+- All-American in singles and doubles at Stanford for four years.

 In other words, these guys are legit.
 Winning a singles match against some of these young bucks is impossible.
 I'd lose 1-6, 1-6 if I'm lucky.
-Winning a doubles match is almost impossible without a good partner.
+Winning a doubles match at the USTA 5.0 level is almost impossible without a good partner.

-Besides, I’m a 38 year old personal finance blogger who spends most of his time writing.
+38 45-year-old personal finance blogger who spends most of his time writing.
 Challenge me to a finger wrestling contest and I'll crush you!
-But put me in battle against guys who bomb 125+ mph serves, and I'm not so sure.
+However, put me in battle against guys who bomb 120+ mph serves, and I'm not so sure.
 Waistlines don't stay trim, nor do muscles stay lean with sedentary professions.

 In college I remember watching these players compete while I just played intramural tennis.
 They were the studs who won local and national tournaments.
 They were the ones who were coveted by coaches and got multi-year academic scholarships.
 Never did I imagine we'd all play in the same league 20 years later.